r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

 # errors well when a content entry refers to a not installed package

-    The package `notapackage` is required as it is mentioned in the reference index.
+    The package `notapackage` is required as it's used in the reference index.

 # errors well when a content entry refers to a non existing function

-    Could not find an href for topic lala of package rlang
+    Could not find documentation for rlang::lala

 # can use a topic from another package